cschreib/observable_unique_ptr/README.md

 The following limitations are features that were not implemented simply because of lack of motivation.

+ - this library is not thread-safe, contrary to `std::shared_ptr`.
+See the [Thread safety](#thread-safety) section for more info.
  - this library does not support pointers to arrays, but `std::unique_ptr` and `std::shared_ptr` both do.
  - this library does not support custom allocators, but `std::shared_ptr` does.

+## Thread safety

+This library uses reference counting to handle observable and observer pointers.
+The current implementation does not use any synchronization mechanism (mutex, lock, etc.) to wrap operations on the reference counter.
+Therefore, it is unsafe to have an observable pointer on one thread being observed by observer pointers on another thread.

+The above could be fixed in the future by adding a configurable policy to enable or disable synchronization.
+However, the unique ownership model still imposes fundamental limitations on thread safety: an observer pointer cannot extend the lifetime of the observed object (like `std::weak_ptr::lock()` would do).
+The only guarantee that could be offered is the following: if `expired()` returns true, the observed pointer is guaranteed to remain `nullptr` forever, with no race condition.
+If `expired()` returns false, the pointer could still expire on the next instant, which can lead to race conditions.
+To completely avoid race conditions, you will need to add explicit synchronization around your object.

+Finally, because this library uses no global state (beyond the standard allocator, which is thread-safe), it is perfectly fine to use it in a threaded application, provided that all observer pointers for a given object live on the same thread as the object itself.

 ## Comparison spreadsheet